programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

     person=number

 In this case, the 'attribute' is a person.
 And the value - or who that person is - is represented by a number.
 The number could be randomly assigned, or you could use a number that was already associated with that individual.
 The latter approach has big advantages: if everybody who creates a dataset that mentions that person uses the *exactly the same number* and in *exactly the same format*, then we can reliably find that individual in any dataset adhering to those rules.
 Let's create an example using Jack Straw: both the name of a fourteenth-century English rebel and a UK cabinet minister prominent in Tony Blair's administration.
-It is clearly useful to be able to differentiate the two people who share a common name:
+It is clearly useful to be able to differentiate the two people who share a common name.

 Using the model above in which each person is represented by a unique number, let's make the UK minister Jack Straw, number `64183282`.
 His attribute-value pair would then look like this: